redis/redis-doc/topics/cluster-spec.md

-a node A to a node B, the resharding program will force B to upgrade its configuration to an epoch which is the greatest found in the cluster, plus 1 (unless the node is already the one with the greatest configuration epoch), without to require for an agreement from other nodes.
+a node A to a node B, the resharding program will force B to upgrade its configuration to an epoch which is the greatest found in the cluster, plus 1 (unless the node is already the one with the greatest configuration epoch), without requiring agreement from other nodes.
-Usually a real world resharding involves moving several hundred hash slots, especially in small clusters, so to require an agreement to generate new configuration epochs during reshardings, for each hash slot moved, is inefficient.
-Moreover it requires an fsync every time in all the cluster nodes in order to store the new configuration.
-Because of the way it is performed instead, we need a new config epoch only when the first hash slot is moved usually, making it much more efficient in production environments.
+Usually a real world resharding involves moving several hundred hash slots (especially in small clusters).
+Requiring an agreement to generate new configuration epochs during reshardings, for each hash slot moved, is inefficient.
+Moreover it requires an fsync in each of the cluster nodes every time in order to store the new configuration.
+Because of the way it is performed instead, we only need a new config epoch when the first hash slot is moved, making it much more efficient in production environments.

-However because of the two cases above, it is possible, while unlikely, to end with multiple nodes having the same configuration epoch (think for example a resharding operation performed by the system administrator, and a failover happening at the same time, plus a lot of bad luck so that the `currentEpoch` is not propagated fast enough to avoid a collision).
+However because of the two cases above, it is possible (though unlikely) to end with multiple nodes having the same configuration epoch.
+A resharding operation performed by the system administrator, and a failover happening at the same time (plus a lot of bad luck) could cause the `currentEpoch` collisions if they are not propagated fast enough.

-Moreover software bugs and filesystem corruptions are other causes that may lead to multiple nodes to have the same configuration epoch.
+Moreover, software bugs and filesystem corruptions can also contribute to multiple nodes having the same configuration epoch.

-When masters serving different hash slots have the same `configEpoch`, there are no issues, and we are more interested in making sure slaves failing over a master have a different and unique configuration epoch.
+When masters serving different hash slots have the same `configEpoch`, there are no issues.
+It is more important that slaves failing over a master have unique configuration epochs.

-However manual interventions or more reshardings may change the cluster configuration in different ways.
-The Redis Cluster main liveness property is that the slot configurations always converges, so we really want under every condition that all the master nodes have a different `configEpoch`.
+That said, manual interventions or reshardings may change the cluster configuration in different ways.
+The Redis Cluster main liveness property requires that slot configurations always converge, so under every circumstance we really want all the master nodes to have a different `configEpoch`.

-In order to enforce this, **a conflicts resolution algorithm** is used in the event that two nodes end with the same `configEpoch`.
+In order to enforce this, **a conflict resolution algorithm** is used in the event that two nodes end up with the same `configEpoch`.

 * IF a master node detects another master node is advertising itself with the same `configEpoch`.